 In September 2010, the FASB issued ASU No. 2010-25, "Reporting Loans to Participants by Defined Contribution Pension Plans" ("ASU 2010-25"), which requires participant loans to be (i) classified as notes receivable from participants, which are segregated from plan investments, and (ii) measured at their unpaid principal balance plus any accrued but unpaid interest.
 The guidance is effective for fiscal years ending after December 15, 2010 with early adoption permitted and should be applied retrospectively to all periods presented.
 The Plan adopted ASU 2010-25 on December 31, 2010, as required, and reclassified participant loans from plan investments to notes receivable from participants for both periods presented in the Statements of Net Assets Available for Benefits.
-The impact to the Plan's financial statements was the presentation of (i) notes receivable from participants on the Statement of Changes in Net Assets Available for Benefits.
+The impact to the Plan's financial statements was the presentation of (i) notes receivable from participants on the Statement of Net Assets Available for Benefits and (ii) interest income on notes receivable from participants on the Statement of Changes in Net Assets Available for Benefits.